Design Custom Gear

 The top competing manufacturers such as Under Armor have created advancements in the way the fibers are woven or the fabric is layered, enhancing the moisture-wicking functionality, improving breathability, and adding finishing features such as stain and odor resistance.
 Some examples of other brand names for high-tech performance fabric are Dri-Power, Climacool, Cool Dri, the list goes on and on.

 Does polyester wrinkle?

 Polyester is known as wrinkle-resistant, but it depends on the garment’s quality.
 In other words, yes: polyester can wrinkle, just not as easily as cotton.
 Poly/cotton blends are slightly more susceptible.
-Tri-blends, which are partly rayon, have a better drape and virtually no wrinkling.
+Tri-blends, which are partly rayon, has a better drape and virtually no wrinkling.

 We tested wrinkling in our video The T-shirt Test pt 1, and even after being scrunched into a bag with other shirts for 24 hours, the polyester shirt barely wrinkled at all and was the clear winner of that round.
 In other words, you have to try hard to wrinkle it.

 Polyester can be ironed, but it must be done carefully as it’s sensitive to high heat.
 If you get some wrinkles, turn your garment inside out, keep the iron on warm/low, and use a damp cloth or towel between the iron and the fabric.